kawansoft/AceQL.Client/README.md

 ## Best practices for fast response time

-Every HTTP exchange between the client and server side is time-consuming, because the HTTP call is synchronous and waits for the server's response
+Every HTTP exchange between the client and server side is time-consuming, because the client side  waits for the server's response.

 Try to avoid coding SQL calls inside loops, as this can reduce execution speed.
 Each SQL call will send an http request and wait for the response from the server.